daniel-barbu/daniGameIdler/README.md

 # daniGameIdler
-daniGameIdler is a batch program that quickly goes through your Steam games to simulate playing in order to recieve card drops which you can then sell on the Community Market.
+daniGameIdler is a batch program that quickly goes through your Steam games to simulate playing in order to recieve card drops.
 It does not require downloading the games.
 It works by exploiting [SteamAchievementManager](https://github.com/gibbed/SteamAchievementManager), which it requires.

 ### How to use